Graviola tree, also known as soursop, is found in the Amazon jungle and some of the Caribbean islands. The Annona muricata

 little is known about the role graviola supplements would play in human cancer

-cancer prevention or treatment in humans in unclear. it is difficult to say whether graviola herb or extract is effective, what the appropriate dosage would
+prevention or treatment.
+It is difficult to say whether graviola herb or extract is effective, what the appropriate dosage would

 be, how long treatment would be needed, which cancers it is suited for,